-Students are assessed on theory topics weekly or biweekly (depending on length of the module) by a multiple choice written examination.
+Students are assessed on theory topics at the end of each module by a multiple choice written examination.
 Practical assessments take place periodically throughout the student's enrollment.
 The Freshman Instructor will observe hands-on performance weekly and assess the students on practical work at the end of each module.
-During the time on the clinic floor, students receive a hair cut procedure assessment as well as a hair color procedure assessment.
+During the time on the clinic floor, students receive a haircut procedure assessment as well as a hair color procedure assessment.
 Students in their last 400 hours of school are considered to be Pre-Graduation Students or Seniors.
 They are assessed on the sculptured nail to prepare for the State Board Practical and Written Examination.